imjarp/outlines/books/50quickideas.md

  Just push delirevable business value (customer oriented), not other activities.

 #### Budget instead of estimate
  Instead of estimating, try to start with a budget for a bigger piece of work, in terms of both operational costs and time.
 This budget can then become a design constraint for the delivery team, similar to scalability or performance.
-Essentially, rather than asking ‘how long will it take?’, ask ‘when do you need this by?’ and ‘how muchcan you afford to pay for it?’
+Essentially, rather than asking ‘how long will it take?’, ask ‘when do you need this by?’ and ‘how much can you afford to pay for it?’
 The delivery team then needs to come up with a solution to fit these constraints.
 This, of course, requires transparency and trust between the people delivering software and the people paying for it, so it is much easier to do for in-house software than for third-party delivery
 (People are often much more comfortable talking about extremes than precise values)

 You should really be about reducing that uncertainty.Instead of deciding on the entire budget, plan incrementally